KeinzTv/card-design/README.md

-# A simple test for glassmorphism
+# A simple test of glassmorphism